d4rklynk/divest-google/README.md

 # Divest Google
-This is a complete checklist to start a great life without Google
+This is a complete checklist to start living a great life without Google

 ## Key
 - :warning: The app cannot be used after you deleted your account